 We seek experienced candidates in the areas of cooperative co-robotics and dynamics and control.
 More specifically related to the DAT cluster, a successful candidate will be able to contribute to one or more of the following subject areas (but not limited to): haptics, tactile sensing, brain-machine interface, soft-robotics, human-robot interaction, rehabilitation robotics, computer vision for health monitoring, wearable robots, assistive robotics, and new adaptive nano/micro materials for next generation assistive robotics, including flexible hybrid materials/electronics.

 Great weather, easy access to the seashore, one of the largest convention centers in the nation, and one of the world’s best airports are just a few features that make Orlando an ideal location.
-We encourage you to learn more about UCF at http://www.ucf.edu/faculty.
+In addition, UCF is #16 for Florida on the list of America's Best Employers by state, outranking any other educational institutions on the list.
+Come learn more about UCF at http://www.ucf.edu/faculty.

 Additional Application Materials Required: